SAP-samples/teched2024-XP280/exercises/ex2/README.md

 ## Exercise 2.2 - Execute Terraform

-After completing these steps you will have executed the Terraform configuration and successfully created a subaccount in your global account.
+After completing these steps, you will have executed the Terraform configuration and successfully created a subaccount in your global account.
 To execute Terraform open a new Terminal window to enter the Terraform commands:

 1. In the terminal change to the `terraform_build` directory that you already created.